 Down The Rabbit Hole

-Situated right between Adelaide and the rest of the Fleurieu peninsula bang smack in the centre is the most insanely beautiful wine region you have ever seen in South Australia.
+Situated right between Adelaide and the rest of the Fleurieu peninsula bang smack in the centre is the insanely beautiful Mclaren vale wine region.

 Often overlooked and overshadowed by the more well known Barossa Valley and Adelaide hills wine region, there is something special about Mclaren vale.

 If you’re flying into South Australia, we’d recommend picking up a rental car from the airport.
-We personally recommend and have used these guys before because they have the most competitive prices by far.
+We personally recommend and have used these guys before because they have the most competitive prices.

 One of our favourites and also one of the best things to do in the Fleurieu Peninsula is to indulge yourselves in the ever so popular Down the Rabbit Hole, owned by Elise Cook and Domenic Palumbo.

-Dom and Elise ventured around Australia in their VW Kombi named ‘Scout’, and since returning and having their first child have made Down the Rabbit Hole unique amongst the wineries.
+Dom and Elise ventured around Australia in their VW Kombi named ‘Scout’, and since returning and having their first child have made Down the Rabbit Hole unique amongst the wineries in Mclaren Vale

 Enjoy sunset over the vineyard as you relax and lounge on pillows and throw rugs lining the grass with a wine and lunch basket.

-Situated on a fairly large property the back garden and bar is backdropped by a beautiful vintage double decker aqua blue bus!
+Situated on a fairly large property in Mclaren Vale the back garden and bar is backdropped by a beautiful vintage double decker aqua blue bus.

 It’s inside this bus where you sit up top and enjoy a half hour wine tasting session with delicious wines grown right here in the Mclaren vale wine region of the Fleurieu Peninsula.

 If you’re looking for a discount, if you purchase one of the wine bottles you get the wine tasting sessions for free!

-If Down the Rabbit Hole isn’t the only cellar door on your list then there’s a ton of options to choose from for McLaren vale winery tours right here.
+If Down the Rabbit Hole isn’t the only cellar door on your list then there’s a ton of options to choose from including this McLaren vale winery tour out of Adelaide

 Not only is visiting McLaren vale a must, but there are so many other beautiful wine regions that should definitely make your list of things to do in the Fleurieu Peninsula.

 The Barossa valley is globally known as a wine mecca as well as the Adelaide hills north of Adelaide City.

 Location: 796 Main Rd, McLaren Vale